Tender Data Aggregation:

 tenders CPV Coding

 CPV (Common Procurement Vocabulary) is a standardized classification system designed to describe procurement subjects in public tenders, particularly within European Union countries.
-Its main purpose is to unify terminology and simplify the process of searching and analyzing tender information.
+Its primary purpose is to unify terminology and simplify searching and analyzing tender information.

-CPV enhances automation in tender classification, reducing errors and improving the speed of data processing.
+CPV enhances automation in tender classification, reducing errors and improving data processing speed.

 Key Features of CPV: